 and uses of K2 Cr2 O7 and KMnO4 .

 Inner Transition Elements: Lanthanoids - Electronic configuration,

-oxidation states and lanthanoid contraction.
+oxidation states, chemical reactivity and lanthanoid contraction.
 Actinoids - Electronic configuration

 and oxidation states.

 Werner’s theory; ligands, co-ordination number, denticity, chelation; IUPAC nomenclature